Christoph Dabrowski: Managerial career

 On 10 October 2013, Dabrowski was named as the new assistant manager of Hannover 96's reserve team, Hannover 96 II.
 He left this position on 28 January 2014, and was picked as the new manager of the U17 team of Hannover 96.

 On 11 June 2015, Dabrowski was named as the new assistant coach of Hannover 96 under manager Michael Frontzeck.

 On 1 December 2021, Dabrowski was announced as interim coach of Hannover 96 after Jan Zimmermann was sacked.
 The appointment was made permanent on 21 December 2021, after the team had won two out of three matches under Dabrowski; he received a contract until the end of the season.
 After the 2021–22 season he left Hannover.
 In June 2022, he was appointed by Rot-Weiss Essen.
+He was sacked in December 2024.

 Personal life

 Dabrowski was born in Katowice and emigrated in the age of six years with his mother as an ethnic German (Aussiedler) – his maternal grandfather had served in the German Wehrmacht and therefore got an Aussiedler status – from his country of birth and settled in West-Berlin.